netux/BeatSaber-BeatmapPlayCount-Quest/README.md

 ### TODO

-- API for other mods to access play counts (Storage)
+- Only increment play count when the user beats the beatmap

 ## Installation